jeremytammik/tbc/a/1905_line_angle_dir_jig.md

 ### Line Angle and Direction Jig

-The Revit API does not provide much support for real-time feedback on graphical user input, so this original idea on using Prompt
+An example of real-time live graphical user input feedback, cloud model functionality, the ever-important need to regenerate and other important topics for this holiday day:

 - [Line angle and direction jig](#2)
 - [Determine cloud model local file path](#3)
 - [How to refresh GroupType.Groups](#4)
 - [Online access to RevitAPI.chm help files](#5)
 - [C++/C&#35; frontend engineer](#6)

 ####<a name="2"></a> Line Angle and Direction Jig